Do I need a vaccine to cruise? That’s been one of the biggest questions in a return to sailing.

 You can view Virgin Voyages' latest policies here.

 Which Vaccines Are Accepted to Cruise?

-How Do I Prove That I'm Vaccinated?
+How Do I Prove That I'm Vaccinated if it's Required?

 Can I Get the Shot the Day Before I Sail?
 Or Just One Dose?